Written by Dr. M. Dennis Jackson, Professor of English (retired), University of Delaware

 FAQ: Recommendation Letter for Graduate School

-Applying for graduate school can be tedious and nerve-wrecking, and perhaps the worst step is getting good recommendation letters.
+Applying for graduate school can be tedious and nerve-wrecking, and perhaps the worst step is getting good a recommendation letter for graduate school.
 But the process can be survived, and I can tell you how.

-Unfortunately you can't write your own recommendation letters (wouldn't be ethical), but if you get started early during your senior year of college and stay focused and organized, you will find that you can substantially influence what goes into the letters your references write, and the ultimate strength of those letters.
+Unfortunately you can't write your own recommendation letter for graduate school (wouldn't be ethical), but if you get started early during your senior year of college and stay focused and organized, you will find that you can substantially influence what goes into the letters your references write, and the ultimate strength of those letters.

 During my 40 years as a university professor, I wrote more than 1,000 recommendation letters, so perhaps I can offer some tips to help you get the best possible recommendation letters for graduate school applications.